rediacc/www/src/content/docs/en/cli/api-reference/create.md

 #### Details

 Machines are remote servers that execute tasks via SSH.
 They must be associated with a team and connected through a bridge.
-Machine names must be unique across the entire company.
+Machine names must be unique across the entire organization.

 #### Parameters